CousinoMath/blog/blog/Functional_Roles_of_Math_Symbols/Function_of_Math_Symbols.md

 ## Into the Weeds ##

 The intended audience for this post is primary and secondary school teachers, and not their students.
-There is no &ldquo;Math Symbols&rdquo; class that universities offer.
+There is no “Math Symbols” class that universities offer.
 This knowledge is acquired incidentally over time spent in many math courses.
 This post tries to distill some of that information into a short essay.
 Teachers may find this helpful in preparing materials or presenting concepts to